-The "Gaming Technology" segment includes the production, sale and rental of gaming and entertainment machines, and the
+The "Gaming Technology" segment includes the production, sale and rental of gaming and entertainment machines, and the online B2B business.

 The "Gaming Operations" segment consists of the operation of casinos and electronic gaming machine casinos, the betting business (in particular sports and horse-racing betting), and the online B2C business.